peiyaoooo/daily-recording/PaperList.md

 - [x] Multiview video quality enhancement without depth information
 Description: Fuse the image pair with the high compression quality and low compression quality without the aid of depth or disparity in an end-to-end framework.
 Averaged 2 dB higher than HEVC when QP=50.

+- [x] Blind Video Temporal Consistency via Deep Video Prior
+Description: propose a constraint to limit the temporal consistency and only need to train the first frame to acknowledge the input distribution of the videos.
+An confidence map is used to fuse the mainly-true prediction and the minorly-true prediction.
+The idea seems similar to tripet loss.
+Maybe I should use the module in the code.

 # Network basis
 - [x] Making Convolutional Networks Shift-Invariant Again
 Description: from my point of view, he proposed a method for anti-alias interpolation with convolutions.
 The key is to keep the upsampling or downsampling in a reproducable and reliable way.

+- [x] CBAM: Convolutional Block Attention Module
+Description: introduce the spatial and channel attention module and obtatin the conclusion that  the channel-first order performs slightly better than the spatial-first order.